-(a) There exists in the City a need to provide interim financing for various improvements to the City's coliseum complex (the "Project").

-(b) After a public hearing and due consideration, the City Council has determined to enter into a Third Supplemental Trust Agreement, to be dated as of May 1, 2016 (the "Third Supplemental Trust Agreement"), between the City and U.S. Bank National Association, as trustee (the "Trustee"), supplementing and amending a Master Trust Agreement, dated as of July 1, 2012 (the "Master Trust Agreement" and, together with the Third Supplemental Trust Agreement, the "Trust Agreement"), between the City and the Trustee, to provide for the issuance of limited obligation bond anticipation notes thereunder in an aggregate principal amount not to exceed \$20,000,000 (the "Notes") to provide funds, together with any other available funds, to (i) pay the costs of the Project and (ii) pay certain fees and expenses incurred in connection with the sale and issuance of limited obligation bonds to be issued pursuant to the Trust Agreement.
+- (a) There exists in the City a need to provide interim financing for various improvements to the City's coliseum complex (the "Project"). - (b) After a public hearing and due consideration, the City Council has determined to enter into a Third Supplemental Trust Agreement, to be dated as of May 1, 2016 (the "Third Supplemental Trust Agreement"), between the City and U.S. Bank National Association, as trustee (the "Trustee"), supplementing and amending a Master Trust Agreement, dated as of July 1, 2012 (the "Master Trust Agreement" and, together with the Third Supplemental Trust Agreement, the "Trust Agreement"), between the City and the Trustee, to provide for the issuance of limited obligation bond anticipation notes thereunder in an aggregate principal amount not to exceed \$20,000,000 (the "Notes") to provide funds, together with any other available funds, to (i) pay the costs of the Project and (ii) pay certain fees and expenses incurred in connection with the sale and issuance of the Notes.
+The City anticipates that such Notes will be redeemed or paid at maturity with the proceeds of limited obligation bonds to be issued pursuant to the Trust Agreement.